Amazon Prime Day Is Near — Here’s How to Maximize Your Purchases

 No. 4: Use the right credit card

 “The Prime Visa might be the best retail credit card out there, and if you’re planning to do a lot of shopping on Prime Day, that card can save you some real money,” Schulz says.

-With this card, you get Earn 5% back at Amazon.com, Amazon Fresh, Whole Foods Market, and on Chase Travel purchases with an eligible Prime membership, 2% back at gas stations, restaurants, and on local transit and commuting (including rideshare), and 1% on all other purchases The annual fee is $0 (beyond the cost of a Prime membership).
+With this card, you can earn unlimited 5% back at Amazon.com, Amazon Fresh, Whole Foods Market, and on Chase Travel purchases with an eligible Prime membership, unlimited 2% back at gas stations, restaurants, and on local transit and commuting (including rideshare), and unlimited 1% on all other purchases.
+The annual fee is $0 (beyond the cost of a Prime membership).

 “If you don’t use that card, make sure you do use some type of rewards card to do your shopping with,” Schulz says.
 “If you’re shopping with a credit card that doesn’t have rewards, you’re likely leaving money on the table.
 As expensive as everything is these days, that’s the last thing you should do.”

 No. 5: Check out alternatives

 While Prime Day can feel like a big sale that’s tough to beat, this doesn’t mean it’s the only option worth exploring.